Combine engineering skills with business principles

 The Big Picture

-- Large and small manufacturing facilities
+- Large and small manufacturing and retail companies

 - Consulting organizations